dreamofwhy/FirstGitPractice/README.md

 3. In your forked copy, use the online file editor to edit dataFile.md.
 This is a file of favorite movies and/or songs.
 Make sure you provide a good commit message and look at the GitHub flavored markdown. https://help.github.com/articles/github-flavored-markdown

 4. Issue a pull request back to the original repository.
-Green button.
+Green button at the top left.

 5. Review at least one other student’s pull request to indicate if that student followed directions correctly.
+Do this by navigating back to cs360f14/FirstGitPractice and looking through the pull requests.
+The upside-down U icon on the right of the repository.

-6. Wait for a few minutes for your pull request to get accepted back to the upstream repository.
+6. Wait for a few minutes for your pull request to get accepted back to the upstream repository and for everyone to catch up.

 ### From the GitHub Shell or command line: ###